Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Nonadiabatic edge-state transfer

-Next, we exemplify our protocol using a simple chain with $5$ sites (denoted by $N=3$).
-The CD driving terms derived from the first-order and the second-order NC terms are obtained as:
+Next, we exemplify our protocol using a simple chain with five sites (denoted by $N=3$).
+The CD driving terms derived from the first-order and the second-order NC terms are obtained as

-where the second-order NC introduces the NNN hoppings, resulting from the competition between $\alpha_1^{(2)}$ and $\alpha_2^{(2)}$, and the emergence of fourth-neighbouring hopping.
-By employing the hopping terms in the form of Eq. \eqref{eq:hopping_cos}, with $\Omega = 0.01 t_0$, the adiabatic transfer for this $5$-site chain is achieved at $T= \pi/\Omega = 100\pi$, with $t_0=1$ throughout.
-However, shortening the operation time into the non-adiabatic regime induces the unwanted excitation.
-In~\figlabel{fig:5sites}(a), transfer protocols for $5$ sites including using $H_0$, $H_0+H_\text{cd}^{(1)}$, $H_0+H_\text{cd}^{(2)}$, present the fidelity robustness $F(T)$ as the function of the operation time $T$ (equivalently in $\Omega$).
-Adding $H_\text{cd}^{(2)}$ to $H_0$ exhibits high-fidelity transfer even in the non-adiabatic regime.
-In particular, we choose the specific case of $\Omega = t_0$ so that $T=\pi$ where the adiabatic condition is not satisfied.
-As shown in~\figlabel{fig:5sites}(b), the protocol with $H_0 + H_{\text{cd}}^{(2)}$ keeps high fidelity during the transfer. \figlabel{fig:5sites}(c) shows the variational parameters $\alpha_1^{(1)}$, $\alpha_{1,2}^{(2)}$, while their derivation can be found in \applabel{sec:Appendix2NC}.
-The CD drivings from the second-order NC vary in different locations, manifested as the competition of terms of $\alpha_1^{(2)}$ and $\alpha_2^{(2)}$, indicated in Eq. \eqref{eq:Hcd_5sites}.
+where the second-order NC introduces the NNN hoppings, resulting from the competition between $\alpha_1^{(2)}$ and $\alpha_2^{(2)}$ and the emergence of fourth-nearest-neighboring hopping.
+By employing the hopping terms in the form of Eq. \eqref{eq:hopping_cos}, with $\Omega = 0.01 t_0$, the adiabatic transfer for this five-site chain is achieved at $T= \pi/\Omega = 100\pi$, with $t_0=1$ throughout.
+However, shortening the operation time into the nonadiabatic regime induces the unwanted excitation.
+In~\figlabel{fig:5sites}(a), transfer protocols for five sites, including the use of $H_0$, $H_0+H_\text{cd}^{(1)}$, and $H_0+H_\text{cd}^{(2)}$, present the fidelity robustness $F(T)$ as a function of the operation time $T$ (equivalently, in $\Omega$).
+Adding $H_\text{cd}^{(2)}$ to $H_0$ exhibits high-fidelity transfer even in the nonadiabatic regime.
+In particular, we choose the specific case of $\Omega = t_0$, so that $T=\pi$, where the adiabatic condition is not satisfied.
+As shown in~\figlabel{fig:5sites}(b), the protocol with $H_0 + H_{\text{cd}}^{(2)}$ retains high fidelity during the transfer. \figlabel{fig:5sites}(c) shows the variational parameters $\alpha_1^{(1)}$ and $\alpha_{1,2}^{(2)}$, the derivation of which can be found in \applabel{sec:Appendix2NC}.
+The CD driving from the second-order NC varies in different locations, manifested as the competition of terms of $\alpha_1^{(2)}$ and $\alpha_2^{(2)}$, as indicated in Eq. \eqref{eq:Hcd_5sites}.

-The CD drivings from the second-order NC can be further simplified with the following two procedures: (i) Neglecting NNN hopping terms between sublattice B due to the transfer trajectory along the zero-energy state; (ii) Performing CD drivings only for NNN hopping terms between sublattice A while neglecting longer-range hopping terms.
-As a first step, the hoppings between $2$ and $4$ sites (couplings on sublattice B) in Eq.~\eqref{eq:Hcd_5sites_2} are neglected, resulting in a simplified form,
+The CD driving from the second-order NC can be further simplified with the following two procedures: (i) neglecting NNN hopping terms on sublattice B due to the transfer trajectory along the zero-energy state; and (ii) performing CD driving only for NNN hopping terms within sublattice A while neglecting longer-range hopping terms.
+As a first step, the hoppings between two and four sites (couplings on sublattice B) in Eq.~\eqref{eq:Hcd_5sites_2} are neglected, resulting in a simplified form,